francis2/api/csharp/services-api/docs/AccountingApi.md

-Returns all entities of CashBalanceLog type related to Account type
+Retrieves all entities of CashBalanceLog type related to Account entity

 ### Example
 ```csharp